-What is a String Quartet?
+What Instruments Are in a String Quartet?

-What is a String Trio?
+What Instruments Are in a String Trio?

 Guest count: We recommend a string quartet for events of 100 or more guests, and a string trio for more intimate gatherings under 100.